RyanGA09/CRUD_UploadFile/README.md

    private $password = "";
    ```

-5. Run the project on a local server (e.g., XAMPP, WAMP):
+5. Set up the server and run the project on a local server (e.g., XAMPP, WAMP):

    - Place the project in the `htdocs` folder (for XAMPP) or equivalent.
    - Access the project at `http://localhost/CRUD_UploadFile/public/index.php`.

+6. Ensure `.htaccess` is properly configured if needed (optional).

 ## Usage

-- Home Page: View all uploaded files.
+- Home Page: View all uploaded files in a list with options to download or delete.
-- Upload Page: Add new files to the server.
+- Upload Page: Add new files by providing a name and selecting a file to upload.
-- Delete: Remove files permanently.
+- Delete: Remove files securely with confirmation.

+## Contribution

+Feel free to contribute to this project by submitting issues or pull requests.

 ## License